craftcms/docs/docs/3.x/config/config-settings.md

 </div>

 The maximum allowed GraphQL queries that can be executed in a single batched request.
-Set to `0` to allew any number of queries.
+Set to `0` to allow any number of queries.